Central Asia... Borderland of Civilization

 - Meals on full board basis.

-- English-speaking private guides in each country and separate guides in each city in Tajikistan.
+- English-speaking private guides in each country

 - All activities described in the tour and entrance fees to all sites mentioned unless listed as optional.